CD3/pyErrorProp/doc/TechnicalGuide.md

   \unc{z} &\approx f(\upp{x}) - \nom{x}.
 \end{aligned}
 $$
 This has the advantage of being very simple, and can be performed by hand if needed.
 In fact, that is the original motivation for this module.
-I needed to calculate the uncertainty in a calculation so that I could check the uncertainty calculated by students in a physic laboratory class.
+I needed to determine the uncertainty in a calculation so that I could check the uncertainty calculated by students in a physic laboratory class.
 This method makes intuitive sense (we just want to see how much different our answer would be if $x$ increased by its uncertainty), but it is not without justification.
 The first-order error propagation method is based on the approximation
 $$